Speech-language pathology studies

 Dis-Lalie offers its members a wide range of services and activities:

-1. A book/material ordering service provided by the Treasurer in charge of Publishing House Relations
+1. A book and materials ordering service provided by the Treasurer in charge of Publisher Relations

-2. Preferential rates with partner companies thanks to VP Partnerships
+2. Preferential rates from partner companies through the Partnerships Department

-3. Enjoy discounted rates for events organized by VP Soirées
+3. Enjoy discounted rates on events organized by the Events Committee

-4. Participate in inexpensive events always organized by VP Events
+4. Join the affordable events regularly organized by VP Events

 5. A choir:Les Colalies

-8. A guaranteed link with the FNEO, which organizes an annual National Congress for speech therapy students, in which Dis-Lalie members can participate, as well as training weekends.
+8. A strong connection with the FNEO, which organizes, among other things, an annual National Conference for speech-language pathology students—open to Dis-Lalie members—as well as training weekends

 EDUCATION